ansyblenetwork/ansybleblog/_posts/2021-03-20-a-comparison-with-signal-and-telegram.md

 ---
-title: "A comparison with Signal and Telegram
+title: "A comparison with Signal and Telegram"
 ---

 Ansyble is in many ways a theoretical endeavor.
 It has a stylistic personality, but I would not have made it if I only felt there were stylistic deficiencies in the existing menagerie of common messaging applications.
 In this post, we'll discuss how Ansyble differs from Signal and Telegram on the backend with a focus on data, cryptography, and distribution, and how this manifests in the user experience.